AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 R6.0.2383 (7/2/2020)
 ======================

-- **Bug fix** for error out when using Diagnostics to force upgrade an gateway.
+- **Bug fix** for error out when using Diagnostics to force upgrade a gateway.

 R6.0.2373 (6/30/2020)
 =======================